 Factors Affecting the Accuracy of Mouth Swab Drug Testing

-While generally accurate, several factors can influence the results of a mouth swab drug test:
+While generally accurate, several things can influence the results of a saliva drug test:

-- Individual Metabolism: Metabolism, age, and overall health play a role.
-Individuals with slower metabolisms, including older adults or those with impaired kidney or liver function, may process drugs more slowly.
+- Metabolism: Metabolism, age, and overall health play a role.
+Individuals with slower metabolisms, like older adults or those with impaired kidney or liver function, may process drugs slower.

-- Frequency of Use: Frequent drug use can lead to a buildup of substances in the body, extending the detection window.
+- Frequency of Use: Using drugs often can lead to a buildup of substances in the body, extending the detection window.

-- Dosage: Higher doses of a drug typically take longer to clear from the system.
+- Dosage: Higher drug doses typically take longer to clear from the system.

 How Far Back Can a Mouth Swab Drug Test Detect?

-Mouth swab drug tests typically detect drug use within a timeframe of 5 to 48 hours after consumption.
+Mouth swab drug tests typically detect drug use within 5-48 hours after consumption.
 However, this window varies significantly depending on the specific substance and individual factors.
-Compared to other drug testing methods, like urine tests, mouth swabs have a shorter detection window.
-This makes them more suitable for detecting recent use or current impairment.
+Some newer tests can detect THC metabolites and other substances beyond 48 hours, especially in chronic users.
+Compared to other drug testing methods, like urine tests, mouth swabs have a shorter detection window, making them more suitable for detecting recent use or current impairment.

 Detection Windows for Specific Drugs